Memorable Manitobans: Nelson Menno Shoemaker (1911-2003)

-Born on a farm near Grandview on 17 February 1911, son of Allan Shoemaker and Alice Louetta Harkness, he was educated at Grandview.
-He received his elementary education in the one-room Artemesia School and high school at Grandview.
+Born on a farm near Grandview on 17 February 1911, son of Allen Shoemaker (1877-1959) and Louetta Alice Harkness (1891-1994), he received his elementary education in the one-room Artemesia School and high school at Grandview.
 His business career began in 1931 when he took up the Neepawa dealership for Watkins products.
 He was later a partner in the insurance and real estate firm of Shoemaker-McGilvray Agencies.
 Eventually he was joined by Homer Gill.

 The Canadian Parliamentary Guide, 1960.